 You can easily pop into subway to grab a machine coffee for cheap but where’s the fun in that?
 If you’d rather sit down and try something a little more civilised check out The Crafty Chandler Pub.

 Alternatively for something a little more artisan why not head to Leaf on Bold Street, the number one brunch spot on Liverpool Bold Street.
 Two words, avocado toast.

-When it comes to something a little stronger drinks-wise Bold Street is typically not renowned for it’s bars and pubs as there’s only a couple, but and take note because as budget tourist in Liverpool this is best piece of advice I can give you: Concert Square is your friend for drinking.
+When it comes to something a little stronger drink-wise Bold Street is typically not renowned for it’s bars and pubs as there’s only a couple.
+But and take note because as budget tourist in Liverpool this is best piece of advice I can give you: Concert Square is your friend for drinking.

 Although it’s not exactly the most cultural area of the city to explore it’s certainly one of the most lively.
 Filled with students usually, some locals and many tourists Concert Square is the perfect budget drinking location for a first time visit to Liverpool.